joey-david/agentica/README.md

 Memorable is your on-demand memory enhancer.
 It logs your interactions, recalls context with near psychic precision, and helps you navigate complex conversations without missing a beat.
 *Status: Stable & evolving*

+### Tool Builder
+A specific agent used to create specific tools (api, programs) to enhance the capabilities of other agents.

 <!-- Add details about other agents below as they’re added -->

 ## Features